Analytically, by integrating the energy density over an integer number of periods, we get

 This can be expressed mathematically as follows.
 Denote by

-the Fourier transform of the signal, the Fourier transform
+the Fourier transform of the signal,

 of the Mexican hat wavelet.
 Then, substitutions and simple